 How can I get a RADAR key?

 The National Key Scheme (NKS), often referred to as RADAR keys, offer disabled people independent access to locked public accessible toilets around the country.
 You can buy from Disability Rights UK either over the phone or through their website.
-Additionally, most local authorities have one-stop-shops or local charities that you can get them from.
-You will need to provide proof of your disability when buying one.

 For further information see our Accessible Toilets information guide or the Disability Rights UK website.